Farm & Garden Classes

 Refund Policy:

-There will be NO refunds for cancellations made within seven (7) days of a class.
-For cancellations made prior, only the class fee will be refunded, not the booking fees.
+No refunds will be issued for cancellations made within 7 days of the class, as supplies will have been ordered.
+For earlier cancellations, only the class fee will be refunded, not booking fees.

 Class Maximum: